MEN: Short Term Groups and On-going Groups

 Followers Made Experience

 This six-month small group experience challenges individuals to move from being a fan to a follower of Jesus through cultivating a deeper relationship with Him along with discovering the calling He has given to each of us.
+A new group is starting in December or January.
 Click on this link for more info Followers Made.

 Invitation To A Journey

-Tuesday or Thursday early mornings (group will decide), starting the week of Sept 17.
-LSCC.
+Thursday early mornings, LSCC.
 Discipleship or spiritual formation is the call for all who follow Jesus.
 We will stare into the reality that we are all being shaped by and into something, either the image and character of Christ or something lesser.
 Over 8-10 weeks, the group will be discussing the book, Invitation To A Journey by Robert Mulholland.
-For more information or to sign up contact Steve Leach, firstname.lastname@example.org
+For more information or to sign up contact Steve Leach, email@example.com

 On-going small groups